GoogleCloudPlatform/community/tutorials/dataflow-dlp-to-datacatalog-tags/index.md

 [Cloud Data Loss Prevention (Cloud DLP)](https://cloud.google.com/dlp) can help you to discover, inspect, and classify sensitive elements in your data.
 The results of these inspections can be valuable as [tags](https://cloud.google.com/data-catalog/docs/concepts/overview#tags) in [Data Catalog](https://cloud.google.com/data-catalog).
-This tutorial shows you how to inspect [BigQuery](https://cloud.google.com/bigquery) data at scale with
-[Dataflow](https://cloud.google.com/dataflow) using the Cloud Data Loss Prevention API and then use the Data Catalog API to create tags at the column level with the sensitive elements found.
+This tutorial shows you how to inspect [BigQuery](https://cloud.google.com/bigquery) data on a large scale with [Dataflow](https://cloud.google.com/dataflow) using the Cloud Data Loss Prevention API and then use the Data Catalog API to create tags at the column level with the sensitive elements found.

-This tutorial includes instructions to create a Cloud DLP inspection template to define what data elements to inspect for and samples commands that demonstrate how to run a Dataflow job using the command-line interface.
+This tutorial includes instructions to create a Cloud DLP inspection template to define what data elements to inspect for and sample code and commands that demonstrate how to run a Dataflow job using the command-line interface.

 For a related tutorial that uses a JDBC driver to connect to BigQuery and doesn't use Dataflow, see [Create Data Catalog tags by inspecting BigQuery data with Cloud Data Loss Prevention](https://cloud.google.com/community/tutorials/dlp-to-datacatalog-tags).
 The